bahrus/on-to-me/README.md

 on-to-me is a small (~900b) bare-bones version of [p-d](https://github.com/bahrus/p-et-alia).

-Like p-et-alia components, one of the goals is to reduce, as much as possible, the gap between "First Meaningful Paint" and "Time to Interactive".  on-to-me focuses squarely on that problem, whereas p-et-alia addresses larger issues.  on-to-me will be in the future provide some common functions needed by p-et-alia.
+Like p-et-alia components, one of the goals is to reduce, as much as possible, the gap between "First Meaningful Paint" and "Time to Interactive".  on-to-me focuses squarely on that problem, whereas p-et-alia addresses larger issues.  on-to-me will, in the future, provide some common functions used by p-et-alia.

 Sample syntax: